Honors Augmentation Contract

 What are the expectations?

-- A HAC could provide students the opportunity to explore an idea to be developed into a Capstone Experience/Thesis (CE/T).
-Students who already have a CE/T in mind might use the HAC to complete the preliminary steps (HSRB/CITI training or a literary review).
+• A HAC could provide students the opportunity to explore an idea to be developed into a Capstone Experience/Thesis (CE/T).
+Scholars who already have a CE/T in mind might use the HAC to complete the preliminary steps (HSRB/CITI training or a literary review).

 What makes for a successful HAC?

-It is difficult to generically state what makes a good HAC project since they can be conducted in any discipline at WKU, from Engineering to Ballet, Sociology to Dental Hygiene.
-However, the main common quality uniting all successful HAC projects is that they are thoughtfully designed to give the student an “honors experience,” rather than simply being a matter of “more work.”
+It is difficult to generically state what makes a good HAC project since they can be conducted in any discipline at WKU.
+However, the main common quality uniting all successful HAC projects is that they are thoughtfully designed to give the scholar an “honors experience,” rather than simply being a matter of “more work.”

-Often, successful HACs allow students to engage with the course’s material in a more hands-on way than is usual for the class.
-Rather than learning principles abstractly, the student can conduct a project that allows for first-hand experience, which could include taking a field trip, doing a case study, or conducting a separate lab assignment.
-For example, a student could create an original musical composition, write an original computer program, present his or her project to the class, or conduct interviews in the community rather than solely researching online or in the library.
+Often, successful HACs allow scholars to engage with the course’s material in a more hands-on way than is usual for the class.
+Rather than learning principles abstractly, the scholar can conduct a project that allows for first-hand experience, which could include taking a field trip, doing a case study, or conducting a separate lab assignment.
+For example, a scholar could create an original musical composition, write an original computer program, present his or her project to the class, or conduct interviews in the community rather than solely researching online or in the library.

 What are the general categories of HACs?